StackerDEV/ipcam2000v2-to-rtsp/README.md

 > AVAPIs_Client mypassword

 Replace "mypassword" with your password of your Trustsmartcloud account.
-After this it will generate a salted SHA256 password and show you the RTSP streaming url after searching in the LAN network and after querying for device information.
+After this it will generate a salted SHA256 password and show you the RTSP streaming url after searching in the LAN (broadcast, see wireshark in promiscuous mode) and after querying for device information.

 Example